Saint Augustine's University (North Carolina): Instability and accreditation concerns

+Accreditation revocations, subsequent appeals, and continued decline

-In December 2022, the university was placed on probation "on good cause" for a third time.
-On December 3, 2023, the SACSCOC rescinded the institution's membership for continued governance and financial management issues.
-University leadership appealed, maintaining the institution's probationary accreditation.
-The university's Faculty Assembly, however, issued a unanimous no-confidence motion against the board of trustees and the administration.
+On December 3, 2023, the SACSCOC rescinded Saint Augustine's membership for continued governance and financial management issues.
+A successful appeal by leadership maintained the institution's probationary accreditation.
+The institution's Faculty Assembly, however, issued a unanimous no-confidence motion against the board of trustees and the administration.
 In January 2024, only five days before the spring semester began, students were notified that on-campus classes would begin online due to maintenance issues, resulting in complaints about the short notice.
-On February 27, 2024, the SACSCOC denied St. Augustine's appeal, resulting in university officials submitting the matter to arbitration.
-From April, the university transitioned to online learning, and Wake County Schools announced they would discontinue leadership academy classes at St. Augustine's after 2024, eventually announcing their students would instead attend the neighboring Shaw University, another HBCU.
+On February 27, 2024, the SACSCOC denied Saint Augustine's appeal; the institution then submitted the matter to arbitration.
+From April, it transitioned to online learning, and Wake County Schools announced they would discontinue leadership academy classes at Saint Augustine's after 2024, eventually announcing their students would instead attend the neighboring Shaw University, another HBCU.

-On July 21, an arbitration panel unanimously reversed the SACSCOC decision, continuing the university's status as an accredited institution on probation for good cause.
+On July 21, an arbitration panel unanimously reversed the SACSCOC decision, continuing the institution's status as an accredited institution on probation for good cause.
 The panel ruled the institution should have been permitted to submit updated financial information.
-After a delayed opening on September 3, St. Augustine's began the 2024–2025 academic year with just 200 students enrolled.
-Attempting to stem financial losses, on November 22 the university announced discontinuation of several programs with low enrollment and the dismissal of half of its employees, totaling 67 staff and 69 faculty members.
-The university returned to fully remote instruction from November 27.
+After a delayed opening on September 3, Saint Augustine's began the 2024–2025 academic year with just 200 students enrolled.
+On November 22, in an attempt to stem financial losses, it announced the dismissal of half of its employees, totaling 67 staff and 69 faculty members; several programs with low enrollment were also discontinued.
+The institution returned to fully remote instruction from November 27, 2024.

+On December 10, 2024, the SACSCOC again voted to remove Saint Augustine's from membership, finding it remained noncompliant with six core requirements and standards; it had also reached the end of its maximum allowable probation period.
+The same day, having previously suspended the Saint Augustine's Falcons from their conference for 2024–2025, the CIAA indefinitely suspended all Saint Augustine's athletics from conference participation until the institution was able to support an athletics program "in accordance with NCAA and CIAA bylaws."
+On January 7, 2025, interim president Burgess was cited for allegedly failing to secure Saint Augustine's workers' compensation insurance.
+The institution filed an appeal of the SACSCOC decision on January 24.
+On February 3, Burgess said Saint Augustine's would indefinitely continue fully remote instruction to address deferred maintenance.
+On March 5, 2025, a SACSCOC appeals committee upheld revoking Saint Augustine's accreditation.
+The institution then requested another arbitration process, during which it retained accreditation on a probationary basis.